rbrastad/starter-coreui/README.md

 ## Livereload

-Livereload is by default installed when running "dev".
+Livereload is by default enabled when running "dev".
 Changes done to sass or react files will automatically force a refresh in the web browser.
-The files needed for livereload is automatically added to the javasccript bundle in dev mode.
+The files needed for livereload is automatically added to the javascript bundle in dev mode.

 ## Compatibility